 STI screening should be offered to all sexually active PLWH at the time of HIV diagnosis, annually thereafter or at any time STI symptoms are reported and during pregnancy.
+More frequent screening at three-month intervals is warranted for PLWH at particularly high risk of STIs, including those with multiple or anonymous partners.
+Frequent HIV screening is also essential for those on PrEP [23], see Pre-exposure Prophylaxis (PrEP).

 Diagnosis procedures should follow local or national guidelines.
-More comprehensive advice can be found at http://www.iusti.org/regions/Europe/euroguidelines.htm
+More comprehensive advice can be found at https://iusti.org/treatment-guidelines/